 What is the job market for trade school programs trade school graduates in Baton Rouge?

-Nearly 700 graduates from initiatives like NBRITI over the past decade, with new cohorts ready to dive into the workforce.
+• Nearly 700 graduates have come from initiatives such as NBRITI over the past decade, with new cohorts continuing to prepare for the workforce.

-Over 300 active trade jobs available in Baton Rouge right now, spanning roles from technician assistants to customer service in technical fields.
+• Over 300 active trade jobs are available in Baton Rouge right now, spanning roles from technician assistants to customer service in technical fields.

-Programs like Jump Start Summers provide credentials aligned perfectly with industry needs, powering upward mobility in the region.
+• Programs such as Jump Start Summers provide credentials aligned with industry needs and can support upward mobility in the region.

 Frequently Asked Questions about trade school programs